bbauska/TUMx-DWAPNx/README.md

 just run npm install, because if you remember, taking a look back here,

 the package.json defines all the dependencies we need.
-So, I\'m going to run
+So, I&apos;m going to run

 npm install.
 Actually, npm i is enough, because if you type that a lot